 - Research the company beforehand.
 Check if it is a member of the AESC or perhaps a similar regional or local professional body.
 Very often the names of practise heads are published on the web site.
 Assess the experience levels of the consultants who are usually listed.

 - Check if there is an open assignment section and see if anything is appropriate to your skill set.

-- Upload your CV via their web site or by email using strong vocabulary, mirroring techniques (as appropriate) and keywords to make sure your CV comes to the top 3% that get past keyword recognition software.
-If your CV is regularly disappearing into the job search ether – you need to do something different and change your key words or personal branding presentation
+- Upload your CV via their web site or by email using strong vocabulary, mirroring techniques (as appropriate) and keywords to make sure your CV comes within the parameters of the advert.
+If you can’t identify the key words, you possibly shouldn’t be applying for the job.
+If your CV is regularly disappearing into the job search ether – you need to do something different and change your key words or personal branding presentation or check your formatting.

 - Understand that consultants are unlikely to contact you unless they have a specific opening.
 It’s a fine line to tread between being tenacious and a nuisance, requiring empathy and marketing skills when you contact these organisations.

 - Absolutely do not pay any fees – If a recruiter asks for a fee just to receive your CV , they are not a recruiter.
 By definition, no recruiter should ever charge the candidate.
 If they have a search, the company pays.
 Just let that go.
 That process should not be confused with an outplacement or career coaching where a tangible service is provided and YOU become the client.
 Very often the company that has made you redundant will pay that fee and you should look into that too.